-Mitigation measures implemented as part of the AMP include frequent clearance of material from the pit floor during the day and ensuring no material is left in the pit overnight.
-EcoDrop has also commissioned a report from consultant PDP on other potential mitigation measures.
-This report is due within the next assessment period.
+The main mitigation measures implemented as part of the AMP has been frequent clearance of material from the pit floor during the day and ensuring no material is left in the pit overnight.
+The success of this measure has been reflected in a 40% drop in odour level since 19 June, as recorded by an electronic nose situated above the pit area.

+EcoDrop has also received a report from consultant PDP on other potential mitigation measures.
+PDP have made several recommendations including: